pa3/dotfiles/README.md

 My .* files
 ===========

 Got tired of migrating them from machine to machine manually.
-Time to used github for that, as all the grown-ups do.
+Time to use github for that like all the grown-ups do.